 Today Prudential Securities analyst Kimberly Alexy

-“could possibly miss its top-line forecast for the current quarter.”
+said that Apple “could possibly miss its top-line forecast for the current quarter.”
 Huh?

 Now let me get this straight.
 Apple “could possibly miss its top-line forecast.”
 I assume that means it could also make it’s top-line forecast.
 I could have told you that.
 What’s more, I haven’t even found any odds from Ms. Alexy.
 Heck, even weather forecasters give you that much (“85 percent change of rain”).

 And what exactly are her statements based on?
 There is no proof offered that the company will miss the forecast.
 So if I own shares in Apple, I should run out and sell because there’s a possibility they will miss the target.
 Or should I buy because there’s a possibility they will make the target?

 Quite frankly there is a possibility of anything happening and statements like this are a great way to cover your butt.
 If she’s right, than you heard it from her first — and if she’s wrong, she only said a “possibility” not a certainty.